Package Leaflet: Information for the User

 This medication is taken orally.

-If symptoms worsen or persist for more than 5 days of treatment, you must consult a doctor.
+If symptoms worsen or persist for more than 5 days of treatment, you should consult a doctor.

 If you take more Ilvico than you should

-If an overdose has been taken, go quickly to a medical center, even if no symptoms are noted, as they often do not appear until 3 days after the overdose, even in cases of severe poisoning.
+If you have taken an overdose, go to a medical center immediately, even if you do not notice symptoms, as they often do not appear until 3 days after taking the overdose, even in cases of severe poisoning.
 Taking too much paracetamol can cause severe liver damage.

-The symptoms of an overdose may be: excitement, discomfort, diarrhea, abdominal pain, convulsions, dizziness, nausea, vomiting, loss of appetite, yellow discoloration of the skin and eyes (jaundice), drowsiness, disorientation, and sweating.
+The symptoms of overdose may be: excitement, discomfort, diarrhea, abdominal pain, convulsions, dizziness, nausea, vomiting, loss of appetite, yellowing of the skin and eyes (jaundice), drowsiness, disorientation, and sweating.

-The treatment of an overdose is more effective if initiated within 4 hours of taking the medication.
+Treatment of overdose is most effective if started within 4 hours of taking the medication.

-In case of overdose or accidental ingestion, go immediately to a medical center or call the Toxicological Information Service (phone 91 562 04 20), indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, go to a medical center immediately or call the Toxicology Information Service (phone 91 562 04 20), indicating the medication and the amount ingested.

 Stop taking the product and contact your doctor immediately if you notice:

-Rare cases of severe skin reactions have been reported.
-If a skin reaction occurs, discontinue use and seek medical help immediately. –
+Very rare cases of severe skin reactions have been reported.
+If a skin reaction occurs, discontinue use and seek medical help immediately.

-You must stop treatment immediately if you experience dizziness or palpitations (abnormally strong heartbeats).
+You should discontinue treatment immediately if you experience dizziness or palpitations (abnormally strong heartbeats).

 Discomfort.